The Middle School elective program encourages students to pursue interests and passions beyond the core curriculum.

 National Science Bowl

 Students will broaden their science knowledge in preparation for the National Science Bowl competition held in late February or early March.
-Students will expand their content knowledge in the areas of General Science, Earth Science, Life Science, Physical Science, Energy and Mathematics.
-They will then put their knowledge to test in competition rounds with a lock out buzzer system.
-A particular emphasis during the first part of the trimester will be to study and learn about the DOE Energy labs, which are nationwide.
-These labs do research on different forms of energy and the work that they produce has become a focus of the Science Bowl competition in recent years.
-If successful at the Southwestern Pennsylvania Science Bowl, the team has the chance to represent this region at the National Science Bowl, which is a week- long event in Washington, D.C. in the spring.
-WT is the region's defending champion!
+Students will expand their content knowledge in the areas of General Science, Earth Science, Life Science, Physical Science, Energy and Mathematics, and then through the use of competition rounds with a lock out buzzer system, they will be tested on that knowledge.
+If successful at the Southwestern Pennsylvania Science Bowl, the team has the chance to represent this region at the National Science Bowl which is a week-long event in Washington D.C. in the spring.

 Classic Math Puzzles